calebkartchner2002/Docker-Certification/Docker-Certification-Training.md

         - `StorageClass`: defines the type of storage that will be used
         - PVCs cannot shrink, only expand (if `allowVolumeExpansion: true` is set in StorageClass)
             - exapnsion request is sent through PVC spec change
+            - editing the `spec.resources.requests.storage` can change the size
+            - You increase the PVC's requested storage → the PV is marked for expansion → the storage backend enlarges the underlying block device → Kubernetes updates the PV's capacity → kubelet (or the CSI node plugin) resizes the filesystem on the node → the pod sees the new larger volume
         - 1:1, one PVC binds to exactly one PV.
     - if a pod creates a PVC and there is none available, dynamic provisioning may occur if
         - The PVC specifies a StorageClass